 "Land Grants in Colonial Brazil: Long-Term Effects on Inequality and Development" [Job Market Paper, May 2025]

 Abstract: The economics literature has argued that inequality can positively or negatively impact long-term economic development.
 Brazil is a prime case study due to its colonial history of land inequality.
 This paper examines the long-term effects of colonial land grants on current agricultural land distribution and development across Brazilian municipalities.
-Using a novel dataset that I collected of 3,577 grants from Brazil’s Northeast and Southeast regions, along with historical and modern census data, I find that these grants are associated with increased land concentration — showing a 2-8% increase in large farm holdings in 1920 and 1995.
-Municipalities with land grants exhibit higher modern GDP per capita, HDI, but also greater income inequality, more land conflicts, and less land utilization.
+Using a novel dataset of 3,577 grants from Brazil’s Northeast and Southeast regions, along with historical and modern census data, I find that these grants are associated with increased land concentration, showing a 2-8% increase in large farm holdings in 1920 and 1995.
+Municipalities with land grants exhibit higher modern GDP per capita and HDI, but also greater income inequality, more land conflicts, and lower land utilization.
 I also test how the land grants interact with other colonial institutions to study the drivers of land concentration.
 The research highlights the complex relationship between inequality and development in Brazil, which was shaped by its colonial institutions.

 "Jesuit Missionaries in the Colonial Amazon: Long-term Effects on Human Capital" [Working Paper, July 2025] (Submitted)